Beginner’s guide to mechanical keyboards

 Gaming keyboards are also offered with macro keys and media keys.
 Macro keys are useful for casual gamers who can’t maintain high action per minute levels.
 Competitive gamers, however, have no use for macros.
 They’re banned in every competition that I know of.
 Media keys can be nice for changing in game volume without alt-tabbing, but serve few other purposes.
 Other exotic features exist, but they’re pretty niche.

-You can view a selection of great gaming keyboards at this link.
+You can view a slightly older selection of great gaming keyboards at this link.